 1. US-101 northbound & I-80 eastbound from I-280 to Treasure Island Tunnel

-Los Angeles again tops the list of metros with the greatest amount of total freeway delay.
+As of the latest available data from 2014, Los Angeles topped the list of metros with the greatest amount of total freeway delay.
 While the Bay Area ranks number 2 on this metric, other dynamic metro areas like Houston and Dallas are roughly in the same league when it comes to traffic delays.
 This evidence confirms the well-known connection between economic growth and over-burdened highway systems.
-Metro areas like Philadelphia and Chicago, which have experienced slow growth since the Great Recession, experience delays less than half as severe as the Bay Area.
+Delays in metro areas like Philadelphia and Chicago, which have experienced slow growth since the Great Recession, are much less severe than those in the Bay Area.

-Metro Comparison for 2014 Time Spent in Congestion
+Metro Comparison for 2014 Time Spent in Highway Congestion

 No link available